Raptors Land at Kadena While Japan Waits for Eagles

 Kadena is not a normal air base.
 It is the largest U.S. Air Force base in the Pacific, the western anchor of the entire INDOPACOM network, and — crucially — the closest American fighter base to mainland China and Taiwan.
 The runway is just under 800 kilometres from the Chinese coast.
 Anything based at Kadena is part of the immediate defensive crust of Japan and the first wave of any Western response to a fight over Taiwan.

-Until 2022, that crust was made of fifty-four F-15Cs of the 18th Wing.
-Those airframes had flown Pacific alert duty for half a century.
+Until 2022, that crust was made of forty-eight F-15Cs of the 18th Wing.
+Those airframes had flown Pacific alert duty since 1979.
 They were also exhausted.
 The Air Force retired them in waves, on the assumption that they would be replaced one-for-one by the brand-new F-15EX.
 That replacement has not happened on schedule.
 Boeing’s production line has been slow to ramp up, the EX has had its share of teething issues, and the planned Kadena delivery date has slipped — for the second time.

 F-22 Raptor in condensation as it departs Tinian